mariamnaqvi/predicting_property_values/README.md

 	* The following were selected:
 		* 'latitude', 'longitude', 'num_beds', 'num_sqft', 'county_6111'
 * Generate a baseline, against which all models will be evaluated
-	* the baseline was calculated to have an RMSE of 620877.48; each of the models was evaluated against this baseline value
+	* The baseline was calculated to have an RMSE of 620877.48; each of the models was evaluated against this baseline value
 * Compare the models against the baseline and deduce which has the lowest RMSE and highest R-squared value
 * Fit the best performing model on test data
 * Create visualizations of the residuals and the actual vs predicted distributions